brennv/openshiftv3-training/beta-4-setup.md

 to fulfill the claim.

 ### Use the Claimed Volume
-Finally, we need to modify our `database` DeploymentConfig to specify that this volume should be mounted where the database will use it.
+Finally, we need to modify the `DeploymentConfig` to specify that this volume should be mounted where the database will use it.
 As `alice`:

-    $ osc edit dc/database
+    $ osc edit dc/upload

+**Note:** This assumes you named your app `upload` when you created it.
+You may need to figure out what the name of your `DeploymentConfig` is.

 The part we will need to edit is the pod template.
 We will need to add two
 parts:

 * a definition of the volume
 * where to mount it inside the container